fabiansum/fabiansum/README.md

 Hi 👋 My name is Fabian
 =======================

-Data Scientist / Python Developer - MSc in Petroleum Engineering
+Data Professional / Python Developer - MSc in Petroleum Engineering
 --------------------------------------------

 Hello!
 I'm a data professional with a background in petroleum engineering, currently based in Perth, Australia.
 I have a strong foundation in Geoscience, Data Science & Engineering, and Machine Learning, and I’m passionate about solving complex problems with data-driven insights.